briandant/11tyblog/content/notes/i-made-a-cookiecutter.md

 EDIT: I'm *making* a cookiecutter.
 It's working, but that's about it. <https://github.com/briandant/cookiecutter-dj-thedude>

 I've been wanting to make a cookiecutter for a while.
-I often think, *it would be cool to try X in a little Django project*, but then I don't do it, because I have to find the Makefile I like, and the nix flakes file, and then I have to move all the directories around to avoid the three layers of nesting that Django does.
+I often think, *it would be cool to try X in a little Django project*, but then I don't do it, because I have to find the Makefile I like, and the nix flakes file, and then I have to move all the directories around to avoid the three layers of nesting that Django does, and decide where to deploy, and, and, and.
 And all that.

 It's lazy, I know.